capnmidnight/Primrose/doc/faq.md

 to Canvas.
 They both look like a fine projects.
 Primrose is meant to be more than just a text editor.
 It's a general-purpose application framework for building productivity apps.

+## "Why the name Primrose?"
+There is a lot that goes in to naming a project.
+You want the project name to be memorable, concise, easy to pronounce, and not conjure bad feelings in potential user's minds.
+A bad name makes it hard for people to talk about your project, and you don't want to discourage people form talking about your project.

+With that in mind, we tried to imagine ourselves as a member of a development team, sitting in an office somewhere, trying to convince her coworkers to use our software.
+How does the phrase, "what if we used &lt;Insert Name Here>?" sound in the context of the meeting?
+A lot of potential names got thrown out just for being too hard to pronounce, too generic-sounding, or not something you'd want to say out loud in a professional setting.

+It's kind of hard to have negative connotations about a plant, especially a little one.
+Also, there is some precedent in software to name projects after plants.
+* Oak was the original name of the Java programming language.
+* NetBeans is an Integrated Development Environment, that gets its name from the fact that coffee has been grown on the island of Java for over 300 years.
+* IBM has a modeling suite named Rational Rose.
+* There used to be an accounting suite named Peachtree that is now named Sage; from one plant name to another.
+* Mint is used by two different companies:
+  * A personal finance tool that got bought out by Intuit, and
+  * [A distribution of Linux](http://www.linuxmint.com) (that we run here at Primrose LLC) based on Ubuntu.
+* PEAR is a PHP framework.
+* RaspberryPi is a small computer.
+* There's a whole company named Apple.
+* One of my favorite companies in the world is [AdaFruit](http://www.adafruit.com)

+So the name Primrose is largely arbitrary, a combination of making lists of plant names that sounded nice, coupled with web searching for them to figure out if they had already been taken.
+Primrose basically won out over Marigold, because we finally felt that a logo for a primrose flower would be easier to make than a logo for a marigold flower.